monyarm/NovelVM/README.md

 Some games (such as Sam & Max) only contain MIDI music data.
 This once prevented music for these games from working on platforms that do not support MIDI, or soundcards that do not provide MIDI drivers (e.g. many soundcards will not play MIDI under Linux).
-ScummVM can now emulate MIDI mode using sampled waves and AdLib, FluidSynth MIDI emulation or MT-32 emulation using the `-eadlib`, `-efluidsynth` or `-emt32` options respectively.
+NovelVM can now emulate MIDI mode using sampled waves and AdLib, FluidSynth MIDI emulation or MT-32 emulation using the `-eadlib`, `-efluidsynth` or `-emt32` options respectively.
 However, if you are capable of using native MIDI, we